herumi/ate-pairing/readme.md

 ### Linux

-Type
+Type:

     $ make

-or, if you have OMake,
+or, if you have OMake:

     $ omake